Jowa24/Sistemas_distribuidos/kafka_2.13-4.1.0/OpenQuestions.md

 ## Solved questions

+Are we allowed to use different Threads for the Central?
+    -> YES!!
+Use one thread per role of the server

 What is the EV_CP_M sending the status data or is it the engine?
     -> it is the enginge over a different kafka topic